-The components of our executive compensation program consist of a base salary, a short-term incentive plan, and a long-term incentive award program.
+The components of our executive compensation program consist of a base salary, a short-term incentive plan, and long-term incentives.
 In addition, we provide income for our officers' retirement and other benefits.

-An important component of the total compensation is derived from incentive compensation.
+An important component of the executives' total compensation is derived from incentive compensation.
 Incentive compensation is intended to motivate and encourage our executives to drive performance and achieve superior results for our shareholders.
 The Committee periodically reviews information provided by the compensation consultant to determine the appropriate level and mix of incentive compensation.
 Actual income in the form of incentive compensation is realized by the executive as a result of achieving Company goals and overall stock performance.
 The Committee believes that a significant portion of total target compensation should be comprised of incentive compensation.
 In order to reward long-term growth while still encouraging short-term results, the Committee establishes incentive targets that emphasize long-term compensation at a greater level than short-term compensation.

 The Committee annually reviews all components of each senior executive officer's compensation, including salary, short-term incentive, equity and other long-term incentive compensation values granted, and the current and potential value of the executive officer's total Black Hills Corporation equity holdings.

-The components of total target compensation in 2013 were as follows:
+The components of total target compensation in 2015 were as follows:

-Base Salary Short-Term Incentive Long-Term Incentive David R. Emery, CEO 30% 26% 44% Anthony S. Cleberg, CFO 38% 20% 42% Linden R. Evans, COO-Utilities 39% 25% 36% Steven J. Helmers, Sr. V.P General Counsel 43% 20% 37% Robert A. Myers, Sr. V.P Human Resources 48% 19% 33%
+Base Salary Short-Term Incentive Long-Term Incentive David R. Emery, CEO 26% 24% 50% Richard W. Kinzley, CFO 44% 22% 34% Linden R. Evans, COO - Utilities 38% 25% 37% Steven J. Helmers, Sr. V.P General Counsel 45% 20% 35% Robert A. Myers, Sr. V.P Human Resources 47% 21% 32%

 Base Salary.
 Base salaries for all officers are reviewed annually.
 We also adjust the base salary of our executives at the time of a promotion or change in job responsibility, as appropriate.
-Evaluation of 2013 base salary adjustments occurred in January 2013.
-The Committee approved base salary increases for our Named Executive Officers averaging 2.5 percent.
+Evaluation of 2015 base salary adjustments occurred in January 2015.
+The Committee approved base salary increases for our Named Executive Officers averaging 3.4 percent, excluding Mr. Kinzley's salary due to his January 1, 2015 promotion to CFO.
 The base salary component of each position was compared to the median of the market data provided by the compensation consultant.
 The actual base salary of each officer was determined by the executive's performance, the experience level of the officer, the executive's current position in a market-based salary range, and internal pay relationships.
+Recognizing Mr. Kinzley is a first time CFO, his base salary was targeted at the 25th percentile of the market data.